ratopi/ratopi.github.io/projects.md

 Open Source:

 * [Netzfrequenz](/netzfrequenz) - An Arduino sketch for detecting the current frequency of the mains by using a simple antenna.
+* [LernQuiz](/projects/lernquiz.html) - A browser app for learning flags of states, etc.

 Art